Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Background

 \subsection{Image Distortion Techniques}

-Currently, as outlined in \citet{encoding_image_3}, image security research resolves around the following primary topics: \begin{enumerate} \item \textbf{Steganography:} Hiding information inside the cover image that is unrecognizable for a human eye \citep{steganography_overview,hiding_image}.
-Currently, as seen in \citep{steganography_overview}, many neural network architectures are capable of resolving this problem. \item \textbf{Cancelable Biometrics:} The uninvertible image conversion into the unrecognizable representation that can be further compared with another similarly converted image directly. \item \textbf{Image Encrypting:} The process of converting an image to another unrecognizable representation that is decodable to a trusted party.
-In this case, two encoded images cannot be compared without decoding them \citep{encoding_image_3,encoding_image_1,encoding_image_2}. \end{enumerate}
+Although our primary focus was on cancelable biometrics in the previous section, it is worth specifying other approaches of biometrics security used in the literature and seeing what our proposed solution brings to the table.
+Currently, based on the comprehensive survey by \citet{encoding_image_3}, image security research resolves around the following primary topics, visualized in \autoref{fig:visualization}: \begin{enumerate} \item \textbf{Steganography:} Hiding information inside the cover image that is unrecognizable for a human eye \citep{steganography_overview,hiding_image}.
+Currently, as seen in \citep{steganography_overview}, many neural network architectures can resolve this problem. \item \textbf{Cancelable Biometrics:} The uninvertible image conversion $\mathcal{G}$ into the unrecognizable representation that can be further compared with another similarly converted image directly: see case (a) in \autoref{fig:visualization}. \item \textbf{Image encryption:} The process of deterministic image transformation to the unrecognizable representation (cipher) via the secret key $\mathsf{sk}$ that is further decodable to a trusted party by the same key $\mathsf{sk}$.
+In this case, two encrypted images cannot be compared without decrypting them \citep{encoding_image_3,encoding_image_1,encoding_image_2}.
+The process is illustrated in case (b), \autoref{fig:visualization}. \end{enumerate}

-Our research is best related to the second and third topics.
-Therefore, we focus on a comparison of these two subjects.
+While the first topic is exciting, we aim not to hide the information inside another image for two primary reasons: (1) typically, not much data can be handled by steganography, and (2) the security against an active attacker is lower compared to the latter two methods.
+That being said, our study is best related to the second and third topics, so we focus on a comparison of these two subjects.
 We discuss the advantages of our approach by considering an example of building the most simplistic authorization system, which all these methods are intended for in the first place.

 First, consider the flow of a \textit{user registration}, depicted in \autoref{fig:registration}.
 Suppose some user wants to use a facial recognition authorization feature on account.
-In that case, the system must be provided with the biometrics data, which is then processed by a generator function $\mathcal{G}$. \textit{Cancelable biometrics} converts this image to another representation that will look almost the same if the same person takes another photo. \textit{Image encrypting} will convert an image to a seemingly random format, but which can be decoded using $\mathcal{G}^{-1}$ which is known to the trusted party (in our particular case, for the system itself).
-Either way, the processed data gets saved in the database, which we call a ``template'' data $T$.
+In that case, the system must be provided with the biometrics data $X$, which is then processed by some generator function.